Lessons from 18 Months of Stillness, Silence, and Solitude

 I flew home to my parents’ place in rural South Dakota.
 There, I proceeded to spend the next 18 months being shuttled from doctor to doctor, trying to figure out what was wrong with me.
 Each specialist had their own theory; all were baffled.

 Much of the time I was bedridden.
 There were days I did not have the strength to lift a fork to my mouth.
+All of my normal anchors had been pulled up.
+Most of the time, I lacked the mental focus to meditate, read, or offer anything that seemed like prayer.
 After being the joyful servant that was on a mission to conquer the world, this felt like the end of everything.

 The divine surgeon was doing his work, and while it hurt like hell, I also knew he was saving my life.

-Who am I, if I can't contribute or serve or even smile?
+Who am I, if I can't contribute or serve or even feed myself?

 Who is God, in the midst of so much chaotic suffering?